-The time when the log entry was generated.
+The start time of the log entry.

 The IP address of the client that initiated the request.

-The proxy IP address.
+The proxy IP address of the client.

-The response time, in milliseconds.
+The response time of a request in milliseconds.

-The referer header in the request.
+The referer header field in the HTTP request.

-The HTTP method.
+The request method.

-The HTTP status code that was returned.
+The HTTP status code.

 The cache hit status.

 Mozilla/5.0(compatible; AhrefsBot/5.0; +http://ahrefs.com/robot/)

-The type of the file that was requested.
+The type of the requested file.

 - In the left-side navigation pane, choose .